rafayet-git/hos.sh/_posts/2025-08-02-overthewire-narnia-writeup.md

 However, before we get there, we need to figure out what our payload will be for the first 132 bytes.
 I decided to use the same shellcode from the previous level, which is 33 bytes.
 The rest of the space (99 bytes) will be placed on the front of the input, and it will consist of no-operation instructions (0x90 in hex).
 NOP will basically just skip to the next byte/instruction in assembly without doing anything.
 That way, we will have space to put our return address in, and it will allow the shellcode to run smoothly.

 To find the last 4 bytes for our return memory address, we need to use a debug program like GDB and look at it's memory when the program crashes.
-I did this by running `gdb -q ./narnia `, then when the gdb prompt opens up, we can run the program using `` r `python3 -c "print (132*'q')"` ``{:.language-bash .highlight}.
+I did this by running `gdb ./narnia `, then when the gdb prompt opens up, we can run the program using `` r `python3 -c "print (132*'q')"` ``{:.language-bash .highlight}.
 When the program crashes, we can see the memory past the stack pointer by doing `x/100xw $esp`.

 You should keep pressing enter until you find the correct part of memory, which you can tell by seeing a blob of the same hex values (in particular, 0x71 as it is the hex code for the letter q).
 The address closest to the middle should be the return address, to give it a good enough range so we can re-run the program.
 I chose 0xffffd540.
 Just like in the first level, the characters will be in reverse order.